 of Diversity & Inclusion:

-accordance with the office for Diversity and Inclusion of Hendrix College, SOS and SOAR strive to uphold universal diversity and inclusion
+accordance with the Office for Diversity and Inclusion of Hendrix College, SOS and SOAR strives to uphold universal diversity and inclusion

 by embracing the differences of the campus.
 Both SOS and SOAR cultivates

 conversations involving race, gender, sexuality, world views, and

 more, while advocating for students and their situations utilizing

 holistic support and access to resources.
 SOS and SOAR endeavors to be an unbiased and